 A busy place

 Today, the HMT Complex is the main hub of Park District activity.
 Every July hosts Party in the Park, the district’s largest community event of the year.

 HMT is home to thousands of soccer, lacrosse, football, baseball and softball games and tournaments each year.
 The Tennis Center hosts regional high school, college, league and open tennis events.
 The Aquatic Center holds state swimming, diving and water polo competitions, and the Athletic Center hums year-round with sports programs and camps for youths and adults.

-The local, state, regional, national and international tournaments held at HMT each year contribute millions of dollars per year to the Beaverton-area economy.
+The local, state, regional, national and international tournaments held at HMT each year contribute significantly to the Beaverton-area economy.

 What we offer